ToxicFrog/vstruct/README.md

     zS,C  -- Nul terminated/nul padded string.

-`S` and `C` are both optional.
+`S` and `,C` are both optional.
 The `,` is mandatory if `C` is present.

 `S`, if present, is the length of the string (in *bytes*, not characters).

-`C`, if present, is the size in *bytes* of individual characters in the string.
+`C`, if present, is the size *in bytes* of individual characters in the string.
 The default is 1.
 It is important when operating on wide-character strings to specify `C` correctly, so that sequences like "00 66 00 67" are not incorrectly interpreted as ending the string.

-Read: reads exactly `S` bytes, and returns everything up to the first nul *character*.
+- Read: reads exactly `S` bytes, and returns everything up to the first nul *character*.
 If `S` is omitted, reads until it encounters a nul.
 The nul is read, but not included in the returned string.

-Write: writes exactly `S` bytes.
+- Write: writes exactly `S` bytes.
 If the input is shorter than `S`, nul pads the output; if longer, truncates it to `S - C` bytes and nul terminates it.
 If `S` is omitted entirely, the string is written out in full and nul terminated.

 When nul terminating, or looking for a nul character to detect the end of the string, `C` zero bytes, `C`-aligned relative to the start of the string, are used.
 In particular, this means that the following 6-byte string: